 Asbestos is a group of fibrous minerals mined and manufactured into a variety of industrial components such as insulation, boilers, and pipe coverings.
 The mineral can also be found in residential applications, like textured paints, paper products, siding, or roofing shingles.
 In some cases, the mineral can be easily crumbled and sent airborne as dust.
-Exposure to the dust may lead to inhalation or ingestion of the fibers that become stuck in the lining of the lung, abdominal, or heart cavity.
+Exposure to dust may lead to the inhalation or ingestion of fibers that become lodged in the lining of the lungs, abdomen, or heart cavity.
 Exposure to the cancer-causing mineral can lead to the development of serious illnesses like mesothelioma, asbestosis, or lung cancer.

 The dangers of the toxin have been documented since the early 1900s.
 Yet, it was not regulated until the 1970s.
 For decades, thousands of Nevada residents were exposed to the carcinogen in their homes, workplaces, and public buildings.